webdavis/dockerfiles/README.md

-    make                       build all of the docker images, tag, and then push them to Docker Hub make [parent-dir/sub-dir]  run docker build on specific Dockerfiles based on the parent-dir/sub-dir provided make cleanall              remove all Docker images on the host make help                  display this help menu
+    make                       build all of the docker images, tag, and then push them to Docker Hub make [parent-dir/sub-dir]  run docker build on specific Dockerfiles based on the parent-dir/sub-dir provided make base                  run docker build on all of the baseimages make sub                   run docker build on everything except the baseimages (it's recommended to run make base first) make push                  push all repositories and their respective images to Docker Hub make cleanall              remove all Docker images on the host make help                  display this help menu